zhendrikse/tdd/tdd-katas/countries-kata/countries-kata-python/README.md

 ### Preparation 2: ports to the outside world

-As outlined in the introduction, let's now define the ports (and adapters) that take care of the communication to "the outside world".
+As outlined in the introduction, let's now define the ports (and adapters) that takes care of the communication with "the outside world".
 We'll put them in their own file `ports_adapters.py` for now:

 ```python